Originally Published: 04 March 2020

 The UK is currently at COVID Alert Level 4, so we understand that this can cause concern both for yourself and for our customers.

 We continue to monitor the situation daily and will keep you updated on any actions we need to take.

-The government advice is still to work from home if you can.
+The government advice across all tiers is still to work from home if you can.
 We are therefore following government guidance and encouraging employees to work from home.
-The offices will still be open and accessible if needed, unless Jennings decide to close the park, in which case we will inform you.
+The offices will still be open and accessible if required, unless Jennings decide to close the park, in which case we will inform you.

 Accessing the Office

 If it is essential that you need to access the office: